BenHrzr/Snap-Tap-Input/README.md

 ## Update Log

+  20.08.24 -> Added V.1.2 (see releases page for more information)

   17.08.24 -> Added V.1.1 (see releases page for more information)

   04.08.24 -> Added the first version (V.1.0)